Mid Cornwall · TR9

 Why St Columb Major is its own job.

-Conservation Area is extensive, covering the historic streets including Fore Street and the church area.
+In St Columb Major the planning picture is specific: conservation Area is extensive, covering the historic streets including Fore Street and the church area.
 Listed buildings are common; A39 corridor shapes edge-of-town development.
 For extension specifically, parts of St Columb Major sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every St Columb Major project as a TR9-area job first — not a generic Cornwall job with a postcode bolted on.
+That local reading is what makes a St Columb Major (TR9) project different from a generic Cornwall scheme — and is the whole reason we work this way.
+On Victorian terraces in particular — the kind you'll also find toward Indian Queens — the extension brief always has to read the existing fabric first.

 Planning note